 Tip #2.
 Encryption is always important.
 It’s also important when a USB drive breaks that you can recover your lost or broken files.
 If you don’t need to retrieve your documents after such a failure then stick to Sandisk encrypted drives.

 Tip #3.
 Buy a Capless USB thumb drive.
 A simple concept to understand.
-Prevent data damage to your files from accidental mishaps, distance your USB ports from dust, dirt and other objects.
+Prevent data damage to your files from accidental mishaps.
+Distance your USB ports from dust, dirt and other objects.
+Prevent USB damage and thumb drive recovery.
 By having a capless storage device, the USB tip is automatically enclosed and kept safe.
 Common failures with flash drive recovery customers: broken tips or bent or broken off USB ports.

 Tip #4.
 We often cover this problem if you follow our blog.
 Dogs love USB data drives, they love to eat them and chew them.
 Some of the worst damage to flash drive files comes from puppies.
 Keep hard drives and memory sticks away from your dog.
 When you are done with a flash based storage drive, put it in a safe place, a place far from the eyes of your pups.